-19.1011.6 Ex Parte Contacts
+19.1010.6 Ex Parte Contacts

 Committee members shall reveal any relevant premeeting or ex parte contacts at the commencement of the design review meeting.
-If such contacts have impaired the member's impartiality or ability to vote on the proposal, the member shall so state and shall abstain from voting.
-In addition, parties who had the communication with the member have the right to rebut the substance of the communication at the commencement of the meeting on the proposal.
+If such contacts have impaired the member's impartiality or ability to vote on the matter, the member shall so state and shall abstain from voting.
+In addition, parties who had the communication with the member have the right to rebut the substance of the communication at the commencement of the meeting on the matter.

-19.1011.7 Disqualification
+19.1010.7 Abstention or Disqualification